The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Coboundary Expansion of Constant Sheaves on Graphs

 \begin{example} Let $X$ be a complete graph on $3$ vertices and let $w$ be its canonical weight function.
-It is routine to check that the coboundary expansion of $(X,w,\aug{(\F_2)}_X)$ in dimension $0$ is $2$ while the coboundary expansion of $(X,w,\aug{R})$ is $\frac{3}{2}$ for every abelian group $R$ admitting at least $3$ elements.
+It is routine to check that $\cb_0(X,w, \F_2 )=2$ while $\cb_0(X,w,\aug{R})=\frac{3}{2}$ for every abelian group $R$ admitting at least $3$ elements.
 (The latter can be checked either directly, or using Corollary~\ref{CR:expanders-are-cb-exps} and the fact that $(X,w)$ is a $[-1,-\frac{1}{2}]$-expander.) \end{example}